 In this scam, a Roma (gypsy) woman will offer you a small rosemary plant as a “gift”.
 Often, she’ll also grab your palm to read your fortune.
 While you’re distracted, someone may pick your pockets.
 Or, if she’s working alone, she’ll simply demand money for her “service”.

-Lying on the beach is one of the more popular things to do in Spain, but keep a couple of things in mind as you sunbathe.
+Lying on the beach is one of the more popular things to do in Spain, but locals say to keep a couple of things in mind.
 The Mediterranean coast is hot and sunstroke is a real concern.
 Stay hydrated and don’t overdo it with the sangria.
-Make sure you’re aware of the flag systems at the beaches:
+Our locals note you should be aware of the flag systems at the beaches:

 The best beaches sport blue flags—that means they meet the highest standards of international health and safety.